selfdriventeam/kata/doc/artifacts/arch_characteristic.md

 ## Notification system
 * Scalable
 * Highly Available
-* Durable (Message will not lost, each subscribe must receive every message at least <once)
+* Durable (Messages will not be lost, each subscriber must receive every message at least once)
 * Reliable